xiaolou86/shardeum-docs/docs/introduction/faqs/technology.md

 EVM-based languages including Solidity and Vyper.

-## What kind of BLS signatures does shardeum use and what is the hash function?
+## What kind of BLS signatures does Shardeum use and what is the hash function?

 Ed25519 and SHA256